kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    \nu' = \nu_0\sqrt{(\frac{c-v}{c+v})}

-Equivalent to the relativistic addition of radial velocities we can derive a relation for radio velocities if the velocities in  given in different reference systems.
+Equivalent to the relativistic addition of apparent radial velocities we can derive a relation for radio velocities if the velocities in  given in different reference systems.

-The addition of radial velocities is given in
-AIPS memo 27 [Aipsmemo]_
+The addition of apparent radial velocities is given in AIPS memo 27 [Aipsmemo]_
 Non-Linear Coordinate Systems in AIPS (Eric W. Greisen, NRAO) Greisen, is